Onboard the Cutty Sark in Greenwich – Tales from the Sea

 Visiting the Cutty Sark in Greenwich, London

 There are also a number of objects that you can touch and smell from the original cargo including tea, whisky and food samples.
-As I mentioned earlier, my favourite area to visit was the top deck where you can marvel at the mast (which is taller that Nelson’s column).
-Here, you can also check out some of the sleeping quarters and try your hand at the Captain’s wheel.
+As I mentioned earlier, my favourite area to visit is the top deck.
+You can play around with the Captain’s wheel, explore the sleeping quarter, and marvel at the mast.

 Cutty Sark: facts & figures